Maykonn/global-process-queue-js/README.md

 CartProcess.add(method, methodType, positionNumber);
 ```

-- You can have ASYNC and AWAIT processes
+- You can have ASYNC and AWAIT processes.

 - All processes will be executed after the optional initializer method change to a ready state.